giferrar/properties-validation-and-config-server/README.md

 - Create a new HTTP client that perform the POST call to the `/actuator/refresh` endpoint.
 - Call the actuator endpoint and verify that the values are updated.

+⚠️ The annotation `@RefreshScope` is not necessary if the class includes the annotations `@ConfigurationProperties`!

 ### 2.3.
 Logging properties at Refresh Scope Event
 During a refresh it is not displayed in log the which values the new properties possess.
 To be able to log the value of the properties during a refresh, we will add the following listener: